santitee/studio/CONTRIBUTING.md

 npm run dev
 ```

-This will start the main web application.
+This will start the main web application that you see in the browser preview.

-### 5. Access the Application
+### 4. Access the Application

 Once both servers are running, you can open your web browser and go to the following address to see the application in action:

 [http://localhost:3000](http://localhost:3000)

-You should now have the chatbot website running locally on your machine.
+You should now have the chatbot website running locally on your machine, connected to your local AI backend.